 4. Didier Drogba – Ivory Coast

-A top man on and off the pitch.
 Chelsea icon Didier Drogba is a living example of what a moment of a second can do in football.
 Portuguese boss Jose Mourinho liked his performance when he was playing for the French club Marseille.
-Since Mourinho moved to Stamford Bridge, the first transfer he made was to buy Drogba from France.
+After Mourinho moved to Stamford Bridge, the first transfer he made was to buy Drogba from France.
 He told Abrahamovic to pay and not speak.
 Boy, did that investment pay off as he emerged as a club legend.

-With 688 games to his name and scoring 302 goals, Drogba is hailed as one of the best black football players of all time.
+With 688 games to his name and scoring 302 goals, Drogba is hailed as one of the many world-class black football players, whose name is etched in history and record books.
 He was an integral part of Chelsea’s League trophies.
 In his second spell with the Blues, he secured the UEFA Champions League trophy with his winning kick in a penalty shootout.
 His popularity continued off the pitch with both football and political relations.
-His place at 5th in the list of best black footballers of all time remains a topic of debate, whether he should be higher or not.
+His place at 4th in the list of best black footballers of all time remains a topic of debate, whether he should be higher or not.

 | Notable Clubs | Matches | Goals | Assists | Trophies Won |